onedata/op-worker/README.md

 Starting a release
 ------------------

 There are three options which are used to start a release.
-They are passed along with other arguments to the 'apply_config' script.
+They are passed along with other arguments to the 'veil_cluster' script.

     -start    -> the script will perform the configuration and then start the node as a daemon -attach   -> the script will skip configuration and try to attach to a running node with an erlang shell (used after -start)